aetotvl6789/graphql-wg/rfcs/Struct.md

 again.
 As such, adding a non-nullable field to a struct used in this way may not be a breaking change - existing clients should automatically receive the additional fields, and send them back unmodified.

+The semantics of `struct` and input objects are very similar, so it could be that we repurpose input objects for struct usage; this will need further thought, discussion and investigation.
+Not least because the term `input` would make it confusing ;)